andymeneely/project-timber-wolf/scenarios/scenarios.md

 ## Chapter 1.
 The Tip

-_5 days before The Vault Job.
-Your crew is eating breakfast at a diner, discussing your next job.
+_5 days before The Vault Job_

+_Your crew is eating breakfast at a diner, discussing your next job.
 You are approached by well-dressed man._

 _"You don't know me but I hear you're hungry for employment.
 I'm over at customs near The Docks and I see a lot of stuff come and go.
 Normally I just watch but this time I've caught wind of smugglers bringing in some stolen jewels.
 I could bust them the regular way but I gotta have these beauties for myself. **Steal all three jewels**.
 Any extra cash you grab is yours."_